hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `display_name` - (Optional) Specifies the display name of the Batch pool.

-* `disk_encryption_configuration` - (Optional) A `disk_encryption_configuration` block describes the disk encryption configuration applied on compute nodes in the pool.
+* `disk_encryption` - (Optional) A `disk_encryption` block describes the disk encryption configuration applied on compute nodes in the pool.
 Disk encryption configuration is not supported on Linux pool created with Virtual Machine Image or Shared Image Gallery Image.

 * `extensions` - (Optional) An `extensions` block as defined below.